Michael-Cowie/Notes/Math/probability/binomial_probability.md

 - **Binomial Probability** - Binomial probability comes from two Latin roots. "bi" - 2 and "nomial" - names or terms.
 Binomial probability has its name because each trial has exactly two possible outcomes.

+- **Binomail Coefficient** - The word coefficient essentially means a number that tells you how many times something occurs or how much of something there is.
+A binomial coefficient is the number $\binom{n}{k}$ which tells us how many ways we can choose $k$ items from $n$ items.

 <div align='center'>
     <h1> The Four Requirements of a Binomial Experiment </h1>
 </div>